 Burr eventually returned to New York City and worked at a modest law practice.
 His beloved daughter Theodosia was lost in a shipwreck in 1813, which further depressed him.

-In financial ruin, he died in 1836 while living with a relative on Staten Island in New York City.
+In financial ruin, he died on September 14, 1836, at the age of 80, while living with a relative on Staten Island in New York City.

 Portrait of Aaron Burr courtesy of New York Public Library Digital Collections.